WELCOME TO THE

-- Want to hear what Brown Med-Peds is all about?
-Check out our new program podcast!
+- Hear what Brown Med-Peds is all about by checking out our new program podcast!

-- Want to see our residents in action?
-Check us out on Instagram @medpedsatbrown!
+- See our residents in action on Instagram @medpedsatbrown!

 - Kenzie Daniels, PGY4, Chelsea Boyd, PGY2, and Betsy Toll, MP Core Faculty, were recognized with Alpert Medical School of Brown University’s 2020 Dean’s Excellence in Teaching Awards!